 Visible across locations

-Almost 60% of HR and business leaders not having an adequate program to measure or improve employee engagement, people analytics in your recognition program can be a huge competitive advantage (source: People Analytics in the Era of Big Data: Changing the Way You Attract, Acquire, Develop, and Retain Talent).
+Almost 60% of HR and business leaders don’t have an adequate program to measure and improve employee engagement.
+For this reason, analytics in your recognition program can be a huge competitive advantage (source: People Analytics in the Era of Big Data: Changing the Way You Attract, Acquire, Develop, and Retain Talent).

 Ask employees to do things

 Asking is a sure-fire way to increase the completion of employee tasks.You can ask your employees to recognize others on a weekly basis.
 They can share their recognition publicly.
 Also, you can ask the employees to share their avatar in services like intranet and process improvements and ideas.